-The Actuarial Assumptions presented were determined as part of the actuarial valuation at December 31, 2017.
+The Actuarial Assumptions presented were determined as part of the actuarial valuation at December 31, 2019.
 An actuarial valuation is required to be performed biennially for the Trust.
-The next valuation date is December 31, 2019.
-For the years in which a valuation is not completed, such as December 31, 2018, a required roll-forward calculation is completed from the latest actuarial valuation to compute the updated Net OPEB liability.
+The next valuation date is December 31, 2021.
+For the years in which a valuation is not completed, a required roll-forward calculation is completed from the latest actuarial valuation to compute the updated Net OPEB liability.
 Please note that the actuarial information is based on assumptions about future events, and therefore, the figures presented are estimates.